sebarod0104/trash/sample_doc.md

-This documentation describes how to use the Colgate manual toothbrush.
+This documentation describes how to use the Sensodyne automatic toothbrush.

 Note this toothbrush is not safe to use for children, adults, and pets.